 Riders will need to carry most of their gear on their bikes.

-We will have one small support truck to help in the event of a bike failure.
-Riders can throw one small personal bag into the truck.
+We will have one small support van to help in the event of a bike failure.
+Riders can throw one small personal bag into the van.

 All riding is own your own, but everyone hooks up and rides with a friend, or a new friend or me